Distributed Nonconvex Optimization with Exponential Convergence Rate via Hybrid Systems Methods: Introduction

 In addition, the hybrid system model that we develop offers several analytical features.
 First, existing block coordinate descent algorithms are typically modeled in discrete time.
 When used in a continuous-time system, these types of discrete-time computations will be done with samples of continuous-time state values, though convergence analyses for the discrete-time updates will apply only to the samples, not to the continuously evolving intersample state values.
 However, within the hybrid framework in this paper, we analyze the time evolution of both the sampled state values and the intersample state values, which characterizes state evolution at all points in time.
 Second, when a hybrid system is well-posed and has a compact pre-asymptotically stable set, it follows that such pre-asymptotic stability is robust to small perturbations~\cite[Theorem~7.21]{goebel12}.
 In this paper, we show that this robustness applies when solving the problems we consider, and thus our use of a hybrid model lets our analysis automatically inherit these robustness properties.

 This paper is an extension of the conference paper~\cite{hendricksonhybrid21} which applied only to strongly convex objective functions.
-This paper modifies the previous hybrid system model to provide global convergence and reformulates all previous results to apply to nonconvex objective functions that satisfy the PL inequality.
+This paper modifies the previous hybrid system model to provide global convergence and reformulates all previous results to apply to objective functions that satisfy the PL inequality.

+This class of functions includes some non-convex functions, and all theoretical results and proofs from~\cite{hendricksonhybrid21} have been reformulated to accommodate this nonconvexity.
+In particular, generic PL functions can have any number of local minima and need not have strongly monotone gradients, both of which differ from strongly convex functions.
+As described above, we are motivated to analyze PL functions because they appear in a wide range of engineering problems, and this paper therefore extends our hybrid algorithm to apply to those problems.

 Moreover, a tighter convergence rate is established and more applications are demonstrated via simulation.
 Finally, new results regarding robustness to perturbations are presented.